Skip to main content

 Creating a Callback Parameter

-In order to create a component that will execute a callback, you must create a component with a parameter of type Action.
+In order to create a component that will execute a callback, you must create a component with a parameter of Type Action.
+You can create an action parameter called uploadAction, which represents the action that will be executed after the image is uploaded.

 Executing a Callback

-You can execute the action that is passed into the component by using the Execute Callback action in the component's action flows.
+You can execute the action passed into the component by using the Execute Callback action within the component's action flows.

 Passing in an Action to a Component

-When you add a component to the widget tree of a page or another component, you can set values for its parameters.
+When you add a component to the widget tree of a page or another component, you can define values for its parameters, including action parameters.